 Stony Point is a somewhat small town located in the state of New York.
 With a population of 12,473 people and three constituent neighborhoods, Stony Point is the 154th largest community in New York.

 Housing costs in Stony Point are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

-Stony Point is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Stony Point is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Stony Point is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Stony Point who work in office and administrative support (11.43%), sales jobs (10.99%), and teaching (9.38%).
+There are especially a lot of people living in Stony Point who work in office and administrative support (16.04%), management occupations (10.30%), and teaching (9.34%).

 Because of many things, Stony Point is a great place for families with children to consider.
 First of all, many other families with children live here, making Stony Point a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Stony Point has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Stony Point’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The most common language spoken in Stony Point is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and French.